 To require sufficient separation between sensitive activities and existing primary production and intensive primary production activities, and between new intensive primary production activities and property and zone boundaries, in order to avoid, remedy or mitigate potential adverse effects, including reverse sensitivity and land use conflict.

-To avoid adverse effects of shading from trees on adjoining public roads and properties To manage location of trees so that adjoining public roads and properties are not adversely affected by shading.
+To avoid manage adverse effects of shading from treescontinuous tree planting along boundaries on adjoining properties and public roads and properties.